Tennessee's 2nd Senate district

 Tennessee's 2nd Senate district is one of 33 districts in the Tennessee Senate.
-It has been represented by Republican Art Swann since his 2017 appointment to replace fellow Republican Doug Overbey.
+It has been represented by Republican Tom Hatcher since 2024.

+It was previously held by Art Swann since his 2017 appointment to replace fellow Republican Doug Overbey.

 Geography

-District 2 lies to the southeast of Knoxville, covering all of Blount County and most of Sevier County in the Great Smoky Mountains.
-Communities in the district include Maryville, Gatlinburg, Pigeon Forge, Alcoa, Seymour, Eagleton Village, and most of Sevierville.
+District 2 lies to the southwest of Knoxville, covering all of Blount County, Monroe County, Polk County, and a small portion of Bradley County.
+Communities in the district include Maryville, Madisonville, and Sweetwater.

-The district is split between Tennessee's 1st and 2nd congressional districts, and overlaps with the 8th, 12th, 17th, and 20th districts of the Tennessee House of Representatives.
-It borders the state of North Carolina.
+The district is split between Tennessee's 2nd and 3rd congressional districts, and overlaps with the 8th, 20th, 21st, 22nd, and 23rd districts of the Tennessee House of Representatives.
+The district borders the states of North Carolina and Georgia.

 Recent election results

 Tennessee Senators are elected to staggered four-year terms, with odd-numbered districts holding elections in midterm years and even-numbered districts holding elections in presidential years.